 Maren first worked with Lifeline in 2010 as the dramaturg for Neverwhere.
-She has since worked on The Moonstone, Hunger, Pride and Prejudice, and The Woman in White.
-She also has worked on over forty productions in Chicago with Court, Strawdog, Eclipse, Caffeine, Greasy Joan, and Camenae theaters.
-Maren is also a company member at TimeLine Theatre, where she has been dramaturg for 23 productions.
+She has since worked on The Moonstone, Hunger, Pride and Prejudice, The Woman in White, Northanger Abbey, and Miss Holmes.
+She also has worked in Chicago with companies such as Court, Strawdog, Eclipse, Caffeine, Greasy Joan, Camenae, and the Chicago Inclusion Project.
+Maren is also a company member and resident dramaturg at TimeLine Theatre, where she has been dramaturg for 30 productions.
 She has toured with Montana Shakespeare in the Parks, and was an artistic intern at Steppenwolf.
-She holds a Masterís degree in Humanities from the University of Chicago, where she won the Catherine Ham Award for her original play Anonymous and companion thesis paper.
+She holds a Master’s degree in Humanities from the University of Chicago, where she won the Catherine Ham Award for her original play Anonymous and companion thesis paper.
 She has taught or lectured at the Newberry Library, the Chicago Public Library and various Chicago universities, including The Theatre School at DePaul where she is an adjunct instructor.
 She is currently the Associate Director of the Master of Arts Program in Humanities at the University of Chicago.
-Maren is a member of the Literary Managers and Dramaturgs of the Americas.
+Maren is Regional Vice President of the Literary Managers and Dramaturgs of the Americas.

-Phil most recently appeared as Mr. Collins in Lifeline's production of Pride and Prejudice (Non-Equity Jeff Nomination: Best Supporting Actor).
-Previous Lifeline roles include Neverwhere, Busman's Honeymoon (Non-Equity Jeff Nomination: Supporting Actor-Play), The Island of Dr. Moreau (Non-Equity Jeff Award: Best Production), Queen Lucia (Non-Equity Jeff Nomination: Supporting Actor-Musical), and The Two Towers.
+Phil most recently appeared as Dr. Impossible in Lifeline’s production of Soon I Will Be Invincible.
+Previous Lifeline roles include Pride & Prejudice (Non-Equity Jeff Nomination: Best Supporting Actor), Neverwhere, Busman’s Honeymoon (Non-Equity Jeff Nomination: Best Supporting Actor), The Island of Dr. Moreau (Non-Equity Jeff AwardZ: Best Production), Queen Lucia (Non-Equity Jeff Nomination: Best Supporting Actor-Musical), and The Two Towers.
 He also coached dialects for Treasure Island, Strong Poison, Gaudy Night, Talking It Over, and A Room With a View.
-Other Chicago acting credits include First Folio Theatre (Romeo & Juliet, The Tempest), Apple Tree (Violet), Powertap (The Beauxí Stratagem), Shaw Chicago (Misalliance), City Lit (Playboy Stories), and Shakespeareís Motley Crew (Twelfth Night, Midsummer Nightís Dream, King Lear).
-Phil has also coached dialects at The Goodman (Gas For Less), Stage Left (Fellow Travellers), Signal Ensemble (Closer, She Stoops to Conquer), New World Repertory (A Streetcar Named Desire), and numerous productions at First Folio Theatre where he was the resident voice and dialect coach for several years.
+Other Chicago acting credits include First Folio Theatre (Romeo & Juliet, The Tempest), Apple Tree (Violet), Powertap (The Beaux’ Stratagem), Shaw Chicago (Misalliance), City Lit (Playboy Stories), and Shakespeare’s Motley Crew (Twelfth Night, Midsummer Night’s Dream, King Lear).
+Phil has also coached dialects at The Goodman (Gas For Less), American Players Theatre (The Doctor’s Dilemma), Stage Left (Fellow Travellers), Signal Ensemble (Closer, She Stoops to Conquer), New World Repertory (A Streetcar Named Desire), and numerous productions at First Folio Theatre, where he was the resident voice and dialect coach for several years.
 He is an Associate Professor of Voice and Speech at the Theatre School, DePaul University.
 Phil joined the ensemble in 2006.